uptane/uptane-standard/uptane-standard.md

     * The key identifiers for each key this role uses
     * A threshold of keys that must sign for this role

-Note that **any** targets metadata file stored on the Image repository may contain delegations, and these delegations can be in chains of arbitrary length.
+Note that **any** Targets metadata file stored on the Image repository may contain delegations, and these delegations can be in chains of arbitrary length.

-### Snapshot Metadata {#snapshot_meta}
+### Snapshot metadata {#snapshot_meta}

 The Snapshot metadata lists version numbers and filenames of all Targets metadata files.
 It protects against mix-and-match attacks if a delegated supplier key is compromised.